-1. Describe strategic allocations to Recruit, Retain and Support Educators and School Personnel, including how allocations support the investments identified in the district's needs assessment:
+1. Describe strategic allocations to Recruit, Retain and Support Educators and School Personnel, including how allocations support the investments identified in the district's needs assessment.

 MNPS is proposing a set of strategies to address ongoing staffing challenges as outlined in the needs assessment.
 Through Grow Your Own and teacher residency models, MNPS is working with educator preparation programs to address teacher shortages.
 In addition, MNPS continues to work across funding sources to support compensation and benefits packages that help attracted and retain the best talent.
 One of the priority areas for investment is "Grow Our People."
 This work includes robust, personalized professional development and paid planning days.
 Because MNPS spirals ESSER funds to schools, school leadership teams can make choices about strategic staffing needs in response to the COVID-19 pandemic.
+MNPS is also investing in a "Reimagining the Teaching Job" pilot, in which seven schools are creating and funding innovative teacher job designs to provide more job-embedded coaching and give teachers opportunities to grow in their career without leaving the classroom.
 In addition, MNPS is supporting EL and EE endorsement programs to support professional growth among our educators, as well as meet the needs of our English learners and special education students.